gamesbook/protograf/docs/source/customised_shapes.rst

       The top-right example is similar to the top-left, but the addition of a centred square of intermediate color creates a "3D" effect.

-      The middle example shows what happens when the *roof* property is given a list of **four** colors (``[ ]`` with comma-separated color strings).
+      The middle example shows what happens when the *slices* property is given a list of **four** colors (``[ ]`` with comma-separated color strings).
       This causes **four** triangles to be drawn |dash| the rectangle is thus subdivided into four triangular spaces.
 Colors are allocated from the top-most triangle, going clock-wise.

-      The lower example shows what happens when the *roof* property is given a list of **four** colors, plus a *roof_line* and a *roof_stroke*.
+      The lower example shows what happens when the *slices* property is given a list of **four** colors, plus a *slices_line* and a *slices_stroke*.
-      The *roof_line* is drawn centered in the rectangle, and then the two triangles are created at either end, with quadilaterals forming the top and bottom shapes.
-All lines are drawn with the  *roof_stroke* color.
+      The *slices_line* is drawn centered in the rectangle, and then the two triangles are created at either end, with quadilaterals forming the top and bottom shapes.
+All lines are drawn with the  *slices_stroke* color.

 ===== ======

-.. |rf2| image:: images/custom/rectangle/roof_custom.png
+.. |rf2| image:: images/custom/rectangle/slices_custom.png
    :width: 330

 ===== ======